The Ultimate Guide to Roof Styles for Sheds

 • Lean-to roofs require minimal cutting

-• Gable roofs are straightforward but require more cuts
+• Triangular roofs are straightforward but require more cuts

 • Flat roofs are easy to frame but need careful waterproofing